 - A minimum of 120 semester hours of academic work in an approved program is required for graduation.
 The approved program must include 60 semester hours in the completed Core Curriculum. - 2.
 The degree program requires at least 21 semester hours of upper division courses in the major field and at least 39 semester hours of upper division work overall. - 3.
-Thirty of the last 40 semester hours must be completed in residence at Valdosta State, except in the Medical Technology Program and the Dual Degree Program with the Georgia Institute of Technology. - 4.
+Thirty of the last 40 semester hours must be completed in residence at Valdosta State University, except in the Medical Technology Program and the Dual Degree Program with the Georgia Institute of Technology. - 4.
 No more than 90 semester hours from a transfer institution may be applied toward the degree. - 5.
-Attain a minimum overall grade point average of 2.00, and earn no grade lower than a "C" in all courses used to satisfy major field requirements. - Several bachelor's degree programs in the College of Arts and Sciences require the completion of a three-course or four-course sequence in a foreign language. - 7.
+Attain a minimum overall grade point average of 2.00, and earn no grade lower than a "C" in all courses used to satisfy major field requirements. - 6.
+Several bachelor's degree programs in the College of Arts and Sciences require the completion of a three-course or four-course sequence in a foreign language. - 7.
 Complete at least 6 semester hours of course work numbered 3000 or above in a single discipline outside the major. - 8.
-Students must demonstrate proficiency in reading and writing by passing the Regents' Testing Program Examination of the University System of Georgia. - The Regents' Testing Program Examination should be taken after completion of English 1102, but no later than the semester following the accumulation of 30 semester hours of earned credit, whether ENGL 1101 and ENGL 1102 are completed or not. - 10.
 A State of Georgia Legislative requirement states that degree candidates must possess and demonstrate a reasonable mastery of United States history, Georgia history, the United States Constitution, and the Georgia Constitution.
 These requirements are met by the successful completion of POLS 1101 or 1101H and HIST 2111 or 2111H or HIST 2112 or 2112H.
-The VSU Office of Testing in Powell Hall West offers an exemption test to transfer students whose American history course did not include Georgia history or whose political science course did not include Georgia Constitution. - 11.
-Not more than a total of 30 semester hours may be earned through any combination of CLEP, credit by examination, correspondence courses, extension work, International Baccalaureate, and Advanced Placement. - 12.
+The VSU Office of Testing in Powell Hall West offers an exemption test to transfer students whose American history course did not include Georgia history or whose political science course did not include Georgia Constitution. - 9.
+Not more than a total of 30 semester hours may be earned through any combination of CLEP, credit by examination, correspondence courses, extension work, International Baccalaureate, and Advanced Placement. - 10.
 The College of Arts and Sciences will not accept transfer credit for capstone requirements.